Rayza-Slyce/Rayza-Slyce/README.md

 After nearly 30 years in barbering, including running my own business, I made the decision to transition into cybersecurity.

-I’m now focused on building practical, hands-on experience through real investigations, with the goal of moving into a threat analysis or SOC role.
+I’m now focused on building practical, hands-on experience through real investigations, with the goal of moving into a threat analysis or CTI role.

 ---